 This new Sydney hotel features 264 luxury rooms, a communal lobby, a ground-floor cafe and restaurant, a gym for the health buffs, and a rooftop bar and restaurant looking out over the city.

-So there we have the new Sydney hotels you need to know for 2023.
+So there we have the new Sydney hotels you need to know for the year ahead.
 What’s coming next?
 We look forward to stepping through those doors and sharing it with you.

 Leave a Comment